The Gun Question: What You Need To Know

 The controversial debate has been going on for years now.
-Yes, sometimes it can get dangerous on the road and a driver is left with no options but self-defense.
+Yes, sometimes it can get dangerous on the road, and a driver is left with no options but self-defense.
 Is it legal for a truck driver to carry a gun for protection?
-Well, at the moment, there is no straightforward answer and it is complicated.
-What if you manage to carry a gun in your truck, what are the risks?
+Well, at the moment, there is no straightforward answer, and it isn’t very easy.
+What if you manage to carry a gun in your truck?
+What are the risks?
 Regardless of your opinion or options, you must consider the law and adhere to company policy.

-Section 926A which covers Interstate Transportation of firearms under CHAPTER 44-FIREARMS, PART 1- CRIMES, TITLE 18: CRIMES AND CRIMINAL PROCUDURE is the only written federal law that touches on the subject.
-The most widely accepted interpretation of that statute is that drivers can legally transport a gun in a CMV but here is the catch……..the gun must be unloaded and separate from the ammunition.
+Section 926A covers Interstate Transportation of firearms under CHAPTER 44-FIREARMS, PART 1- CRIMES, TITLE 18: CRIMES AND CRIMINAL PROCEDURE is the only written federal law that touches on the subject.
+The most widely accepted interpretation of that statute is that drivers can legally transport guns in a CMV.
+Still, the catch……..the gun must be unloaded and separate from the ammunition.
 The section further states that all CDL drivers must adhere to state regulations.
-Hence, the state laws rather than the federal law is what limits a CDL driver from carrying a firearm.
-In fact, you can get arrested and charged if you cross over into different states that do not recognize your gun permits.
-For instance, a gun permit that is valid in Ohio and Pennsylvania is not recognized in New York and even with an unloaded gun; you are likely to get charged with fourth-degree criminal possession of a weapon in New York that can lead to serious jail-time.
-That is why if you are considering carry a firearm in your truck, you ought to consider state laws.
+Hence, the state laws rather than the federal law are what limits a CDL driver from carrying a firearm.

 The state laws on firearms vary from state and state.
-In fact, there is no provision that expressly favors CDL drivers from the rest of the law abiding citizens.
+No provision expressly favors CDL drivers from the rest of the law-abiding citizens.
 In most states, if you are allowed to carry a gun, you must have a valid concealed carry permit.
-However, sometimes you can get a concealed carry permit in your residential state but once you cross over into a different state, you could get in trouble with the law.
-Hence, be sure to double check states that will honor your concealed carry permit before crossing the border line.
-Even if you are cleared to carry a concealed firearm in a specific state, there are other factors to consider such as carrier company and dock/shipper yards policies.
+However, sometimes you can get a concealed carry permit in your residential state, but once you cross over into a different state, you could get in trouble with the law.
+Hence, double-check states that will honor your concealed carry permit before crossing the border.
+Even if you are cleared to carry a concealed firearm in a specific state, there are other factors to consider, such as carrier company and dock/shipper yards policies.

 Even if trucking companies allowed drivers to carry firearms, which they don’t, private or commercial properties do not allow guns.
-Most private property owners especially trailer yards and docks will have a sign that reads ‘No weapons allowed beyond this point’.
-If a gun owner happens to get caught with a firearm within the property, he/she can be charged with criminal trespass while in possession of a firearm.
-In fact, that is a felony in most states that will strip the gun rights from the owner.
+Most private property owners, especially trailer yards and docks, will have a sign that reads ‘No weapons allowed beyond this point.’
+If a gun owner gets caught with a firearm within the property, he/she can be charged with criminal trespass while possessing a firearm.
+That is a felony in most states that will strip the gun rights from the owner.

-The only type of CDL drivers that have less risk while carrying guns in their trucks are self employed or independent truck drivers.
-Regardless, even independent truckers risk being stuck in a legal minefield considering their concealed weapons permit are not universally acknowledged in all states and they cannot cross into private or commercial properties with guns without risking gun ownership rights.
-It’s all a quagmire and until the laws are amended, the risk assessment remains the same.
-Now that you know the risks associated with carrying a gun in your truck, before you decide to carry along that firearm, ask yourself; is it really worth the risk?
+The only type of CDL drivers that have less risk while carrying guns in their trucks is self-employed or independent truck drivers.
+Regardless, even independent truckers risk being stuck in a legal minefield considering their concealed weapons permit are not universally acknowledged in all states.
+They cannot cross into private or commercial properties with guns without risking gun ownership rights.
+It’s all a quagmire, and until the laws are amended, the risk assessment remains the same.
+Now that you know the risks associated with carrying a gun in your truck before you decide to carry that firearm, ask yourself, is it worth the risk?